The Boundary value problems for second order elliptic operators satisfying a Carleson condition: Introduction

-for all $X$ and all $\vec{\xi}\in \R^n$.
-We do not assume symmetry of the matrix $A$.
-There are a variety of reasons for studying the non-symmetric situation.
-These include the connections with non-divergence form equations, and the broader issue of obtaining estimates on elliptic measure in the absence of special $L^2$ identities which relate tangential and normal derivatives.
+We do not assume symmetry of the matrix $A$: the non-symmetric situation requires a different approach from that of the symmetric situation, and moreover, the sharp results are very different in this setting as well.
+There are a variety of reasons for studying non-symmetric operators.
+These include the connections with non-divergence form equations, and the broader issue of obtaining estimates on elliptic measure in the absence of special $L^2$ identities of Rellich type which relate tangential and normal derivatives.
+Boundary value problems for divergence form equations under minimal regularity assumptions on the coefficients have been studied for several decades.
+The study of non-symmetric operators has been treated fairly recently, in spite of the aforementioned connections and their relevance to the theory of homogenization (\cite{BLP}).

-In \cite{KKPT}, the study of nonsymmetric divergence form operators with bounded measurable coefficients was initiated.
-In \cite{KP}, the methods of \cite{KKPT} were used to prove $A_\infty$ results for the elliptic measure of operators satisfying (a variant of) the Carleson measure condition.\vglue1mm